Independent African news, markets, culture and politics.

 Tinubu: Eze reacts as Lagos APC calls Amaechi 'rejected Rivers politician'

-According to Eze, the current state of the country is worse than it was during the Abacha era, despite the significant oil wealth accumulated during Tinubu’s tenure as head of the federal government.
-He advised the Lagos APC to refrain from making unnecessary comments and instead focus on addressing the nation’s challenges.
-Eze also encouraged Amaechi to continue his efforts to raise awareness among the populace about the need for change.
+Eze also warned that the nation’s current condition is worse than it was during the Abacha era, despite the significant oil wealth accumulated while Tinubu headed the federal government.
+He urged the Lagos APC to refrain from unnecessary commentary and instead focus on addressing the country’s challenges.
+At the same time, he encouraged Amaechi to continue raising awareness among the populace about the need for change.

-The exchange highlights the growing tensions within the APC, as different factions and individuals position themselves for the upcoming elections.
-The party’s internal dynamics and the broader political landscape in Nigeria will likely continue to evolve in the lead-up to the 2027 elections.
-As the country navigates its current challenges, political leaders and stakeholders are under increasing pressure to deliver on their promises and address the concerns of the Nigerian people.
+The exchange highlights growing tensions within the APC as different factions position themselves for the upcoming elections.
+The party’s internal dynamics and the broader political landscape in Nigeria are likely to evolve further in the lead‑up to the 2027 polls, while political leaders and stakeholders face increasing pressure to fulfil their promises and address the concerns of the Nigerian people.

 Scroll to Top